agrc/gis.utah.gov/discover/resources/index.md

 ### Requests for On-Premise Use
 {: .text-left}

+{%capture contact3 %}{% include contact.html subject=page.title contact=site.data.contacts.discover text='Please provide the following information to' hide-punctuation=true %}{% endcapture %}

-Request can be made to consume the imagery off-line when the provided imagery service does not suffice.
-Please provide the following information to Rick Kelson at [rkelson@utah.gov](mailto:rkelson@utah.gov) for consideration:
+Request can be made to consume the imagery off-line when the provided imagery service does not suffice. {{ contact3 | strip_newlines }} for consideration:
   -	Name & organization:
   - Reason for request:
   - Working on behalf of: